surajrampure/surajrampure.github.io/letters.md

 - I only need these materials ~two weeks before your earliest deadline.
 Make sure to tell me clearly when your earliest deadline is!
 - Please send me **all** letter requests for all of the programs you're applying to **at the same time**.
 When I write your letter, it's easiest to sit down and upload it to all of your schools at once; this minimizes the chances that letters sent later slip through the cracks.

-The information you should use for me is below.
+- Make sure to **waive your right to view recommendation letters submitted for you**.
+This will allow me (and your other writers) to speak more honestly.
+As discussed above, if I've agreed to write you a letter it'll likely be quite strong, so there's nothing to be worried about!

 ---

+The information you should use for me is below.<br><br>

 Suraj Rampure<br>
 Lecturer III, Electrical Engineering and Computer Science, University of Michigan<br>